Jolly Roger: Black and red flag

 When closing on a target ship, the pirate ship would normally fly a false flag or no colours until they had their prey within firing range.
 Like other vessels, pirate ships usually stocked a variety of flags for various purposes.

 When the pirates' intended victim was within range, the black flag would be raised, often simultaneously with a warning shot, communicating the pirates' identity to the target ship in order to persuade them to surrender without a fight.
 Surrendering without a fight meant that they would cooperate with the pirate's demands and allow them to rifle through their cargo, which was sometimes rewarded with some cargo being left alone.
 To signal "yes", the victim ship would have to take down their own flag, in naval terminology called "striking their flag".

 Followed by warning shots, if the enemy did not strike their own flag to signal surrender, the pirates would raise the red flag, which would signal that the cargo would be taken by force and that "no quarter would be given" to prisoners.
 If the pirates had several ships, the raising of the bloody flag could also act as the signal "to attack" for the rest of the ships.
 The pirate captain Jean Thomas Dulaien would wait for the enemy to fire three or more cannon shots after raising the red flag before giving the order to attack with no quarter given.

-An early claim of the black and red flag-combo was made in the mid-18th century by Richard Hawkins, however, the cited content may simply relate to different pirate captains, their ships, their chosen flag and particular operating practices.
-The bloody flag was already an established naval flag and was not unique to piracy.

-The black and red flag tactic was, however, not universal, such as the case of Charles Vane: "[he] took down his St. George's Flag, and hoisted a black Flag with a Death's Head in it, which is their Signal to intimate, that they will neither give or take Quarter."
+The bloody flag was an already-established naval flag and was not unique to piracy.
+An early claim of the black and red flag combination was made in the mid-18th century by Richard Hawkins; however, the cited content may simply relate to different pirate captains, their ships, their chosen flag and particular operating practices.
+The black and red flag tactic was not universal, such as the case of Charles Vane: "[he] took down his St. George's Flag, and hoisted a black Flag with a Death's Head in it, which is their Signal to intimate, that they will neither give or take Quarter."